 - Average Lifespan: 8-13 years

 The Miniature Bernese Mountain Dog is a cross between a Cavalier King Charles Spaniel and a Bernese Mountain Dog.
-Most of the time, the Mini Bernese Mountain Dog looks similar to its purebred counterpart with the added advantage of being a smaller dog.
-They make a great family companion for owners who love the Bernese Mountain Dog look, but don’t have space for a large dog breed.
+Most of the time, the Mini Bernese Mountain Dog looks similar to its purebred counterpart just on a smaller scale.
+They make great family companions for owners who love the Berner look, but don’t have the space or capacity to care for a large dog breed.

-Because they are so friendly, they also do not make good watchdogs or guard dogs.
+Because they tend to be so friendly, provided they are well-socialized, they do not make good watchdogs or guard dogs.
 They may bark at a stray animal or stranger at the door, but they don’t tend to be overly noisy unless they have been trained into the habit.
 Overall, they are versatile, sturdy dogs that are loving and affectionate companions.

 Although this dog breed will not grow to be huge, it’s still a good idea to get your puppy used to having their mouth, paws, and ears handled.
 Getting them used to it early on and making sure it’s a positive experience will make grooming and general care much easier for both of you throughout your dog’s life.